codemodsquad/jscodeshift-find-imports/README.md

 ### `statements`

-The AST of an `ImportDeclaration` or `VariableDeclaration` containing `require` calls to search for, or an array of them.
+The AST of an `ImportDeclaration` or `VariableDeclaration` containing `require` calls to search for (e.g. `const foo = require('foo')`), or an array of them.

 ## Returns

-An object where the key is the identifier from your search statement(s), and the value is the local binding for that import.
+An object where each key is an identifier from your search statement(s) that was found, and the corresponding value is the local binding for that import.
 For example, if you search for `const {bar} = require('bar')` but the source code has `const foo = require('bar').bar`, the result will have `bar: foo`.